-While it may be relatively new to supermarkets, quinoa has been a large part of the South American diet for many years, dating all the way back to the Incas.
+While it may be relatively new to supermarkets, quinoa has been a large part of the South American diet for many years.
+It dates back to the Incas, who called quinoa “the mother of all grains.”
 It grows in the Andes Mountains and is capable of surviving harsh conditions.
-While it’s eaten like a grain (in fact, the Incas called it “the mother of all grains”), quinoa is actually a seed.
+While it’s eaten like a grain, quinoa is actually a seed.

-There are over 120 varieties, but the most popular and widely sold are white, red, and black quinoa.
+There are more than 120 varieties.
+The most popular and widely sold are white, red, and black quinoa.

 Only in the past three decades have researchers begun to discover its health benefits.
-Because of its high fiber and protein content, it makes you feel full for longer.
-Although more research is needed, there is also reason to believe that it can help lower your risk for high blood pressure and high cholesterol.
+Because of its high fiber and protein content, quinoa makes you feel full for longer.
+There is also reason to believe that it can help lower your risk for high blood pressure and high cholesterol, although more research is needed.

 Part of living with diabetes is managing your diet to help control your blood sugar.
-Foods that are high on the glycemic index are associated with raising blood sugar.
-Healthy meal plans for people with diabetes often focus on choosing foods with a medium to low glycemic index.
-Quinoa is on the low end of the index, meaning it won’t cause a spike in blood sugar.
+Foods that are high on the glycemic index are associated with raising your blood sugar.
+Healthy meal plans for people with diabetes often focus on choosing foods rated at medium to low on the glycemic index.
+Quinoa is on the low end, meaning it won’t cause a spike in blood sugar.

 One study published in the Journal of Medicinal Food showed that a diet of Peruvian Andean grains including quinoa can help manage type 2 diabetes and the high blood pressure associated with it.

-The American Diabetes Association recommends picking grains with the highest nutritional value for your carbohydrate servings, which makes quinoa a good option.
-Your daily or weekly serving may depend on whether you’re using the glycemic index or the exchange system to keep track of meals.
-Generally, 1/3 cup of cooked quinoa counts as one carbohydrate serving.
-If you’re not sure how quinoa will fit into your meal plan, a dietician can help.
+The American Diabetes Association recommends picking grains with the highest nutritional value for your carbohydrate servings.
+Quinoa is a good option.
+Your daily or weekly serving may depend on whether you’re using the plate method, glycemic index, or the exchange or gram counting system to keep track of meals.
+Generally, 1/3 cup of cooked quinoa counts as one carbohydrate serving, or about 15 grams of carbohydrate.
+If you’re not sure how quinoa will fit into your meal plan, a dietitian can help.

 Like many other grains, quinoa can be bought in packaged containers or from bulk bins.
 It naturally grows with a bitter coating to discourage pests.
 Most varieties sold in grocery stores have been prewashed to get rid of the bitter taste.
 A quick rinse at home with cold water and a strainer can remove any leftover residue.